starred-com/starred-case/README.md

 We know your time is valuable, so we don't expect you to spend more than 2 hours on this task.

-If we meet to discuss the case, we will ask you to present your solution in these regards:
+When we meet to discuss the case, we will ask you to present your solution in these regards:

 - What did you implement
 - How did you go about solving the task at hand